 Obtain proprietary binaries

-AOSP cannot be used from pure source code only and requires additional hardware-related proprietary libraries to run, such as for hardware graphics acceleration.
+AOSP can't be used from pure source code only and requires additional hardware-related proprietary libraries to run, such as for hardware graphics acceleration.
 See the sections below for download links and Device binaries for additional resources.

 Download proprietary binaries